Ceramic Magnets (Ferrite)

 Highly Effective, and Cost-Efficient!

 Buy ceramic magnets on-line today.
-Magnetshop.com carries a large inventory of ceramic disc, block (rectangular & square), and ring magnets, available in a wide range of shapes and sizes.
+Magnetshop.com carries a large inventory of ceramic disc, block (rectangular & square), and ring magnets, available for immediate purchase in a wide range of shapes and sizes.
 Ceramic magnets (also known as "Ferrite" magnets) are part of the permanent magnet family, and the lowest cost, hard magnets available today.

 Ceramic magnets are used for many consumer & commercial applications such as craft projects, refrigerator magnets, badge holders, latches, display boards, motors, lifting magnets, science projects, toys, games, POP displays, advertising giveaways & much more.